Waiting to Become Happy or Choosing It

 But, being also known as a persistent pest, I keep pushing: "Come on, your face is not even trying to relax.
 And look at your shoulders all tensed up.
 I bet you your stomach muscles are begging you to allow them to let go of that last argument with your boss."

 Well, admittedly, my success record looks like this: most of them pick up some enthusiasm, but then they forget about it at times when someone mentions politics.
 That's where I lose them completely.
 More often than not the opposite happens---I join their bitching out of sheer compassion.
 Well, they are so much easier to imitate than I.

 So, let me say that important point again: it's not that we "can't" feel happier at will---but we don't know that we can, so that automatically means that we can't.
-We are social beings, and as a part of our feeling of "belonging", we feel obligated to be pretty much like everybody else, not to be looked at as outcasts and traitors.
+We are social beings, and as a part of our feeling of "belonging", we feel obligated to be pretty much like everybody else, not to be looked at as oddballs and even traitors.

 So, when it's time to be pissed-off, don't disappoint anybody by leisurely whistling one of your favorite tunes.
 Devil himself may show up to remind you that you are supposed to feel miserable.

 Back there I mentioned the old good advice: "Fake it till you make it".
 While you might have used it for some new dance steps, you probably never expected that a dude would ask you to fake your happiness.

 For, as you are reasoning, even if you did it for a while, it would quickly fade away, like that enthusiasm at mother-in-law's birthday party.
 You see, the trick is in not letting yourself go off the hook so soon.
 I promise not to make it too complicated for too long, but like good Dr. Joe Dispenza would say: "Brain cells that fire together---wire together"----meaning that we create a new neural pathway in our brain every time we insist for a while with the same pattern of experiencing.